Best drawing tablets Android Central 2021

 Laptop + tablet combo: Microsoft Surface Book 3

 Microsoft is not to be out-doodled.
 Its Surface Book is much more than a drawing tablet, however.
-The vibrant 13.5-inch monitor can be used with a Surface Pen and any graphics program to create beautiful illustrations, and it can also be attached to a laptop keyboard to be used as a fully functional Windows PC.
+The vibrant 13.5-inch monitor can be used with a Surface Pen and any graphics program to create beautiful illustrations.
+It can also be attached to a laptop keyboard to be used as a fully functional Windows PC.

 Draw on with these great drawing tablets

-The best drawing tablets for one reader will differ from the next, depending on your seriousness as an artist, your budget, and whether or not you'll want to use it for non-artistic purposes.
+The best drawing tablets for one person will differ from the next, depending on your seriousness as an artist, your budget, and whether or not you'll want to use it for non-artistic purposes.

-If you want to explore your artistic talent but aren't sure if you want a tablet just for art, we recommend picking one of the best Android tablets, which usually have beautiful displays, accurate styluses, and the processing power to easily handle high-end graphic design apps—but are also designed for casual use.
-Our Samsung Galaxy Tab S7 review shows the power and versatility of the Tab lineup in general, but we recommend the Galaxy Tab S7 Plus for the simple reason that the upgrade gives you an extra 1.4 inches of screen space for your sketches.
+If you want to explore your artistic talent but aren't sure if you want a tablet just for art, we recommend picking one of the best Android tablets, which usually have beautiful displays, accurate styluses, and the processing power to handle high-end graphic design apps easily—but are also designed for casual use.
+Our Samsung Galaxy Tab S7 review shows the power and versatility of the Tab lineup in general.
+Still, we recommend the Galaxy Tab S7 Plus for the simple reason that the upgrade gives you an extra 1.4 inches of screen space for your sketches.

 Then again, some artists would prefer an accessory to their current devices than a whole new device for drawing.
 If you want something to connect to a PC or Mac, the XP-Pen IPS Drawing Monitor sports great pen pressure sensitivity and transmits your drawings to the connected computer.
 If you'd prefer something that's not quite so expensive, you can pair the Huion 420 with a computer or phone, or the One By Wacom with a Chromebook.